 Each year, Hawaii welcomes millions of visitors from around the world.
 Like any destination, health risks are preventable with awareness and a few precautions.
-Good information is the key to a safe and healthy stay in the islands, so keep the following tips in mind during your travel.
+This information is key to a safe and healthy stay, so save this page of tips for your travel.

 Eating Safe, Eating Healthy